stan-dev/stanc3/README.markdown

 ./run-stan-examples-good.sh
 `
-This will produce an output file (containing logging info, presuming that logging is turned on, which should let you reproduce the parse) as well as an error file (which should be empty, unless some files could not be parsed).
+This will produce an output file (containing logging info, presuming that logging is turned on in `debug.ml`, which should let you reproduce the parse and/or should print the AST as an s-expression) as well as an error file (which should be empty, unless some files could not be parsed).